 A parent’s presence is a key component of keeping the students in the school safe.
 Having more adult visibility helps reduce opportunities for violence.
 It lets offenders think twice about doing any security violations in school.

 What does this mean?
 Showing up to the school to drop off or fetch your children is a good regular activity to do.
-Also, attending school events, and volunteering to school activities can help.
+Also, attending school events, and volunteering at school activities can help.

-More than that, parents can observe and learn more about school safety when they are consistently present.
+More than that, parents can observe and learn more about school safety and security when they are consistently present.
 Understanding the current school environment and situation helps parents find suggestions and solutions.
 This way, they can share it during Parent-Teacher Association Meetings or general meetings.

-Talk To Your Child And Learn More About Their Environment
+How to Improve School Security and Safety Tip #2: Talk To Your Child And Learn More About Their Environment

 Talking to your child can help gauge if they feel safe in their school environment.
 These conversations also establish good communication and trust.
 Your child will be more open to tell you when they do not feel safe at school.